 After far too many pages of verb tenses, K and I left our study abroad classroom for a late-afternoon lunch in southern Kazakhstan.
 She was surprised at the sheer size of the margarita, and I was delighted with her expression.

-While living in Kazakhstan on a luxurious (!) local librarian’s salary, several generous friends (Penny, Christina, Catalina) paid for me to join them in acrylics classes.
-The wonderful Gaukhar Iskakova was our teacher, and this was my favorite project: a
+When I was living in Kazakhstan a few years ago, my generous friends Penny, Christina, and Catalina paid for me to join them in taking acrylics classes.
+The wonderful Gaukhar Iskakova was our teacher, and this was my favorite project:

 I’ve just finished the altered book I started seven years ago, tearing all the boring parts from an old college writing textbook, and adding in collage and color.
 God’s Grandeur is a poem by Gerard Manley Hopkins, a Jesuit priest in Britain’s Victorian